Atlassian Intelligence Edit Content: The ultimate 2026 guide

 • Change tone: You can instantly make your writing sound more professional, casual, or empathetic.
 This is super useful for making sure your comments in a Jira Service Management ticket land the right way with a customer.

-• Improve writing: Clean up your text with a click, fixing basic spelling and grammar mistakes.
+• Improve writing: Clean up your text with a click, fixing basic spelling and grammar mistakes to maintain a high standard of professional communication.

-• Simplify language: There's a prompt to "Explain this like I am five," which is great for making dense, technical info easier for non-technical folks to grasp.
+• Simplify language: There's a prompt to "Explain this like I am five," which is great for making dense, technical info easier for everyone to grasp.

-• Translate: If you work with a global team, the AI can translate content into 23 different languages (though Atlassian notes this is still a Beta feature).
+• Translate: If you work with a global team, the AI can translate content into 23 different languages (currently available as a Beta feature).

 Summarizing text and finding action items

-Nobody likes wading through long documents or endless comment threads.
-Atlassian Intelligence can scan a page, ticket description, or comment section and pull out the key points for you.
+Atlassian Intelligence can scan a page, ticket description, or comment section and pull out the key points for you, saving you from wading through long threads.

 You can use it to: